shivangpandya/cricket-score/README.md

 # cricket-score
-Python script to notify live cricket score from cricbuzz
+Python script to notify live cricket score from cricbuzz in real time on Ubuntu desktop.